suwigyarathore/regex-play/README.md

 # regex-play

-This repo as a result of my explorations with Regular expressions.
+This repo is a result of my explorations with Regular expressions.

 ## Screen Shot